• Skip to primary navigation

 I like the idea of taking a special day to express your love and gratitude for someone, a romantic dinner for two (those are so rare for Dustin and me now that we have FOUR kiddos!), and, of course, a sweet treat.

-Bowl of fresh raspberries in front of raw beets to show two of the ingredients that will be blended together to make the pink color in the raspberry beet mini cheesecakes.
 Before and after shot of a food processor to show the chopped pecans, dates, cocoa powder, and sea salt that go into the mini cheesecake crust and then, on the right, what the crust looks like for the mini cheesecakes.

-I do have to admit, though, I am not a huge fan of all those super sweet, highly processed chocolates that are so popular on Valentine’s Day.
-While chocolate is great and all, I like to enjoy it with other flavors and textures – like with this raspberry beet mini cheesecake right here.
+I do have to admit, though, I am not a huge fan of all those super sweet, highly processed chocolates that are so popular on Valentine's Day.
+While pistachio dark chocolate bark is great and all, I like to enjoy it with other flavors and textures - like with this raspberry beet mini cheesecake right here.

 Now, I didn't forget the chocolate, though!
 I made a yummy raw dark chocolate pecan crust by combining a few easy ingredients in the food processor and then pressing it into a muffin tin to make a crust.